Daxillion48/Farborne-Industries/README.md

-This mod is a hot pile of garbage.
-I will try to update it from time to time, but I am very busy.
-Have fun suffering
+Welcome to Erbius!
+This planet is mostly covered in water, though there's lots of land.

+Consider joining my tg: t.me/+LG8_WOTN9JgwYWIy

+Special thanks to the Mindustry Discord